-- 1. Write an APA style research report that synthesizes a body of research findings and tests hypotheses with the appropriate research methodology. - 2.
-Critically evaluate the design, methodology, findings, and generalizability of research reports. - 3.
-Evaluate the major theoretical perspectives, history, and research methodology commonly used in the field of psychology.
+- 1. Write an APA style research paper that reviews, synthesizes, and critiques psychological findings.y. - 2.
+Evaluate the major theoretical perspectives in the field of psychology, their historical contributions, and describe the research methodology associated with each.
+Evaluate the major theoretical perspectives, history, and research methodology commonly used in the field of psychology. - 3.
+Evaluate and analyze the importance of multiculturalism in the field of Psychology.

-Certificate of Achievement in Alcohol and Other Drug Studies
+Certificate in Alcohol and Other Drug Studies (AODS)